puppetlabs/clj-http-client/doc/metrics.md

 `get-client-metrics-by-metric-id` and `get-client-metrics-data-by-metric-id`
 functions in the `metrics` namespace.

-Both of these take as arguments the `MetricRegistry` and a metric-id - as an vector of keywords.
+Both of these take as arguments the `MetricRegistry` and a metric-id - as a vector of keywords or strings (if special characters are needed, use strings).
 If no metric-id is provided, will return all metric-id metrics.
 If no metrics are registered for that metric-id, returns an empty list.